Official State Marine Mammal of Georgia

 Whales are divided into two groups; toothed whales (odontoceti) and baleen whales (mysticeti).
 Toothed whales eat fish,squid, octupus, and other sea creatures and have one blowhole.
 The largest toothed whale is the sperm whale which grows to about 50-60 feet long.
 Baleen whales are larger than toothed whales and have two blowholes.
 The largest baleen whale is the blue whale which is the largest animal that has ever lived on earth (with length up to 110 feet and weighing up to 174 Tons).

 A Northern right whale (Eubalaena glacialis glacialis) grows to about 50 feet long and weighs about 120,000 pounds.
 Southern right whales (Eubalena glacialis australis) are a little larger, growing up to 54 feet long.
 In both species the male is slightly smaller than the female.

 The Northern right whale (like all baleen whales) is a seasonal feeder that filter feeds crustaceans and plankton from the water.
 Baleen whales have baleen plates instead of teeth.
-Baleen is made of keratin (the same substance as fingernails) - in the case of the Northern right whale it hangs in a comb-like series of bristles up to 9.5 feet long from the upper jaw.
-The Northern Right whale swims slowly with it's mouth open and the baleen filters the krill (small shrimp-like crustaceans), plankton (plankton is made up of many tiny plants and animals), and capepods (also tiny crustaceans) from the water.
-Alaska also has a filter feeding whale as the state marine mammal - Bowhead whale.
+Baleen is made of keratin (the same substance as fingernails); in the case of the northern right whale baleen hangs in a comb-like series of bristles up to 9.5 feet long from the upper jaw.
+The northern right whale swims slowly with it's mouth open while the baleen filters the krill (small shrimp-like crustaceans), plankton (plankton is made up of many tiny plants and animals), and capepods (also tiny crustaceans) from the water.
+Alaska also has a filter feeding whale as the state marine mammal (bowhead whale).